51x/EveryCon/README.md

 The connection core could be a simple point, continuing with two, three..etc.
 With four there is possibility for 3D already.

-Pre-Alpha version, 0.29
+Pre-Alpha version, 0.30

-Specs v0.24
+Specs v0.30
 =======

-Target specifications for alpha server side code
+Target specifications for beta server side code
-  - zsh or limited http
-  - txt bd or html
-  - possibility to store files
+  - folder structure as db with specific files
+  - flask for logic/web/upload/etc.
+  - nginx for static content
+  - maybe nodejs for websocket and auto polling

+Interfaces
+  - HTTP(S) / HTML5+CSS+JS(+websocket?)
+  - zsh

 Target specifications for client side web code
   - HTML5
   - CSS
   - JavaScript, canvas maybe (but avoid if possible)

-Target specifications for web server side code / db
-  - Python
-  - Flask
-  - sqlite3 / only for cache

 Notes and to do
 =======

+- Interesting integration would be ZeroBin and EtherPad-Lite
 - Web3 / New HTML ideas
 - Linked: How Everything is Connected to Everything Else and What....
 - "Semantic web technology" - Connecting different things, descriptions from it